hydro

 hydro.analyze.hydro.convertTemperature({ params: { sensor_reading: 25, from_unit: 'Celsius', to_unit: 'Fahrenheit' } });

-(static) convertTurbidity(params) → {number}
+(static) convertTurbidity(params, args, data) → {number}

-Converts turbidity values from one unit to another Reference: https://www.usgs.gov/special-topics/water-science-school/science/turbidity-and-water
+Converts turbidity values from one unit to another.
+Reference: https://www.usgs.gov/special-topics/water-science-school/science/turbidity-and-water

 Parameters: